nightraiser/learing_assignments/Readme.md

 2) Create a object based "class" for Wallet with required data attributes and function to credit and debit amount.

 3) Through CSS arrange a box in the middle of the page.
+(Both horizontally and vertically in center)

 4) Create a page with material UI react, add appBar and content with lorem ipsum.